Make A Booking Call Now

 Which Court Will the Case be Heard in?

-• The mother is clear to her daughter’s 18-year old boyfriend that he is not to pick up the former’s 15-year old daughter and take her away.
+• The mother is clear to her daughter’s 18-year old boyfriend that he is not to pick up the mother’s 15-year old daughter and take her away.
 He does so as they are having a sexual relationship.

 • Two people meet online.
 The parents tell the older one not to take the child anywhere.
-The 22-year old arranges to pick the 14-year old up in his car and to go to motel and have sex.
+The 22-year old arranges to pick the 14-year old up in his car to go to a motel and have sex.

 We had a case where a client was charged with this because he was taking a child from welfare and driving her off in his car.
 The Prosecution could not prove that he intended to, or did, have sex with her and so the charge was withdrawn.